quarklang/QUARK/docs/project-report.md

 Add a `.qk` file to the `tests` folder with a corresponding `.output` file to add a new test.

 ###Representative Program
-An example of a non-trivial program written in QUARK for Grover's Search:
+Below is our implementation of Grover's search, a quantum algorithm for searching an unsorted database in O(N<sup>1/2</sup>) time and a non-trivial example of a Quark program.

 ```
 int M = 221;